 Women saved an average 9% from their total pay last year.
 Men, on the other hand, saved an average 8.6%.
 That’s the same .4% difference as before, which could add up a lot later in life.
 This stat goes hand-in-hand with the findings that women are more likely to hold onto their stocks, while men are more likely to trade them at a higher frequency.
 This enables women to make bigger long-term gains than their male counterparts.

 Women investors are less confident than men.

-According to a 2013 study from financial firm BlackRock, only48% of women polled considered themselves stock market savvy.
+According to a 2013 study from financial firm BlackRock, only 48% of women polled considered themselves stock market savvy.
 This is contrasted by the 57% of men polled who thought the same.
 A 2015 Merrill Lynch study also found a disproportionate amount of women and men who were comfortable with their market smarts.

 There’s no “right” way to invest as a woman.

 Certain ETFs exist if you want to invest in the advancement of women in the workplace.
 These funds, like $SHE, follow indexes that track companies with female C-level executives or companies advancing women’s rights.
 Sadly, many of the companies running these funds are male-owned and operated.
-One could only hope they don’t stay that way forever.
+One can only hope they don’t stay that way forever.